NAPA Center takes an intensive approach to pediatric physical therapy using the NeuroSuit and Multifunctional Therapy

 Our patients also participate in a variety of dynamic balance activities in the Multifunctional Therapy Unit, also called the SpiderCage.
 These include transitioning from sitting to quadruped, quadruped to kneeling, and transition all the way to standing with the assistance of bungee cords attached to the patient from four angles.
 This equipment is referred to as the “SpiderCage” due to the eight bungees used to assist the patient.

 NAPA also provides traditional weekly pediatric physical therapy sessions for families near our clinics.
-We currently have three US locations: Los Angeles, Boston, and Austin.
-Our fourth US clinic will be opening in Denver in October 2021.
-We also Australian clinics in Sydney and Melbourne.
+We currently have four US locations: Los Angeles, Boston, Austin, and Denver.
+We also have two Australian clinics in Sydney and Melbourne.

 If you think your child or loved one may benefit from pediatric physical therapy at NAPA, please contact our team to begin the journey to creating an individualized therapy solution!